MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/autodesk-recap-photo.md

     ![Object option](media/recap-photo1.PNG "Object option")

-2. Click anywhere, as prompted, and then add the photos you want to use to create your 3D model.
-Once you have your photos imported, click **Create**.
+2. In the screen that appears, click anywhere, as prompted, and then add the photos you want to use to create your 3D model.
+After importing the photos, select **Create**.

     ![Create button](media/recap-photo2.PNG "Create button")

-3. This will open the settings menu for creating your photogrammetry project.
-You can use the Autocrop feature here if you would like, but for this tutorial we will leave it unchecked and wait to crop the 3D model later.
-Autodesk Recap Photo uses “Cloud Credits” to provide photogrammetry services.
-This section of the menu will show you how many cloud credits you have, and how many it will take to process these photographs.
-You can learn more about Autodesk’s Cloud credits here. https://aka.ms/autodesk_cloud_credits.
+    You'll see the **Settings** menu for creating your photogrammetry project.
+You may want to use the Autocrop feature, but for this tutorial we will leave it unchecked and wait to crop the 3D model later.

+    >[!NOTE]
+    >Recap Photo uses “cloud credits” to provide photogrammetry services.
+This section of the menu shows you how many cloud credits you have, and how many it takes to process your photographs.
+[Learn more about Autodesk cloud credits](https://aka.ms/autodesk_cloud_credits).

-Give your project a name and click start to process your photos.
-This process will take some time, based on the number of photos, and your connection to the internet.
+3. Give your project a name, and then select **Start** to process your photos.
+This process will take time, based on the number of photos and your internet connection speed.

     ![Project name field](media/recap-photo3.PNG "Project name field")

-4. Once your 3D model has been processed, it will appear in the “My Cloud Drive” section of the dashboard.
-Click the **Download this project from the cloud** icon button to retrieve your 3d model.
+4. After your 3D model has been processed, it appears in the **My Cloud Drive** section of the dashboard.
+Select the **Download this project from the cloud** button to download your 3D model.

     ![Download button](media/recap-photo4.PNG "Download button")

-5. Choose a location to save your model and click **Select Folder**.
+5. Choose a location to save your model to, and then select **Select Folder**.

     ![Select Folder command](media/recap-photo5.PNG "Select Folder command")

-6. You will now see a new 3D model with the name that you selected earlier.
-Click on the object to open it in the Editor.
+6. You'll see a new 3D model with the name you entered.
+Select the object to open it in the **Editor**.

     ![New model](media/recap-photo6.PNG "New model")

-7. You will now see your 3D model loaded into the Editor window
+    You'll see your 3D model loaded in the **Editor** window.

     ![Model loaded in Editor window](media/recap-photo7.PNG "Model loaded in Editor window")